Growing Orchid Trees In Phoenix Arizona

 Overview

 Orchid trees do very well in the lower desert heat but have troubles with the saltiness of the Phoenix area water.
 Not all varieties of orchid trees are created equal.
 The less common Hong Kong orchid tree is preferable to the more common Purple orchid tree.
 Most importantly, the Hong Kong is sterile so it does not produce the messy beans that the Purple does.
-Also, the Hong Kong has larger flowers and leaves, and a longer flowering period.
+Also, the Hong Kong has larger flowers and leaves, and a longer flowering period, from January to May.
 The Hong Kong also has a white smooth trunk rather than the rough black trunk that the Purple has.
 Orchid trees can become very large, up to 30 feet tall, but can also be kept as a small tree or bush with pruning.

 Heat Tolerance and Sun Exposure